NavyaAgrawal2096/digital-literacy-project/task-1-presentation/README.md

 # Task 1 - Digital Literacy Awareness Infographic

-This folder contains the infographic/visual slide created for Task 1, along with any screenshots or exported files.
+This folder contains the presentation created for Task 1.